higherkindness/compendium/docs/docs/docs/deployment/index.md

 ## Requirements

-In order to deploy compendium, it is necessary to provide an storage for both, metadata and protocols. **Each one will use its own database** to store the necessary information.
+In order to deploy Compendium, it is necessary to provide an storage for both metadata and protocols. **Each one will use its own database** to store the necessary information.

 #### Supported storages for metadata: